brentongunning/object-vm/README.md

-# Bolt VM
+# Object VM

-A reference implementation of the Bolt virtual machine.
+A reference implementation of the Object Virtual Machine.

 Note: This implementation should not be used for consensus.
 Safety limits are needed.